 Use RATESDOTCA to shop around, and compare multiple quotes at the same time.

-What if my insurance policy is cancelled?
+What if my insurance policy is cancelled due to late or non-payment?

 The most obvious and immediate repercussion of a cancelled auto insurance policy is that you can’t legally drive.
 Penalties for driving without insurance vary from province to province.
 In Ontario, fines start at $5,000, with a 25% surcharge by Ontario insurance regulators.
 Your licence could be suspended for up to a year.
 In Alberta, the minimum fine is $2,875 but can rocket to $10,000, even for a first offence.